rave

 Methods

 How does one rave?
-This is a class on methods—-what are we doing and how do we do it, better—-rigorously applying contemporary approaches in aesthetic theory to switch up the game, redefine the coordinates, make it new.
-From Continental philosophy to queer psychoanalysis, theory can be a new way of articulating ways we have already been raving, but open up radical possibilities of confrontational leisure, strategic resistance, and alien transformation.
+This is a class on methods (what are we doing and how do we do it, better) rigorously applying contemporary approaches in aesthetic theory to switch up the game, redefine the coordinates, make it new.
+From Continental philosophy to queer psychoanalysis, theory can be a new way of articulating ways we have already been raving, but open up radical possibilities of confrontational leisure, strategic resistance, and collective transformation.

-This course, mixing lecture and deep conversation, welcomes nightlife workers and producers, and anyone who’s tired of raving on autopilot (or if you just want to understand nightlife with a critical lens and meet the weirdos who would sign up for this kind of thing).
+Rather than learn how to write or think about the rave, this class explores how to rave in practice.
+Mixing lecture and deep conversation, we welcome nightlife workers and producers, and anyone who’s tired of raving on autopilot (or if you just want to understand nightlife with a critical lens and meet the weirdos who would sign up for this kind of thing).

 Class